 02 of 04

-Conventional skylights need to have a "tunnel" or frame built between the ceiling and roof.
-This is no small matter.
-But tubular skylights have a built-in tunnel.
-No need to build one.
+Conventional skylights need to have a shaft or tunnel built between the ceiling and roof.
+But tubular skylights have a built-in tunnel, so there is no need to build the shaft.

 03 of 04

 Manual Venting Skylight

 A venting, or vented, skylight offers up the possibility of bringing in the fresh air on demand.
 During the Summer months, when skylights bring in too much sun, venting skylights can be opened electrically or manually to release that heat.

 Manually operated venting skylights open up with a long pole if they are inaccessible.
 If they are accessible, they open up by hand with a latch, much like a casement window.